-- 34 See Koehler v Bank of Bermuda, 911 NE2d 825, 829 (NY 2009). ^ Back to section - 35 See, for example, Sargeant v Al-Saleh, 137 So.
+[35] See Koehler v Bank of Bermuda, 911 NE2d 825, 829 (NY 2009).

+[36] See, eg, Sargeant v Al-Saleh, 137 So.
 3d 432, 435 (Fla.
 Dist.
 Ct.
 App.
 2014) ('[W]e emphasise that allowing trial courts to compel judgment debtors to bring out-of-state assets into Florida would effectively eviscerate the domestication of foreign judgment statutes.').
 Note that the law in Florida on this issue is unsettled.
 The Sargeant decision was issued by an intermediate appellate court and, although the Florida Supreme Court declined an invitation to review, Al-Saleh v Sargeant, 157 So.3d 1040 (Fla.
 2014), it appears directly contradictory to an earlier ruling of a different intermediate appellate court in Florida and has been criticised by other Florida intermediate appellate courts.
-See Schanck v Gayhart, No. 1D17-1327, 2018 WL 1999841, at 3 (Fla.
+See Schanck v Gayhart, No. 1D17-1327, 2018 WL 1999841, at \3 (Fla.
 Dist.
 Ct.
 App.
-30 April 2018) (noting that Sargeant reached an 'opposite conclusion'); Gen Elec Capital Corp v Advance Petroleum Inc, 660 So.
+30 April 2018) (noting that Sargeant reached an 'opposite conclusion'); Gen. Elec.
+Capital Corp v Advance Petroleum Inc, 660 So.
 2d 1139, 1142 (Fla.
 Dist.
 Ct.
 App.
-1995) ('It has long been established in this and other jurisdictions that a court which has obtained in personam jurisdiction over a defendant may order that defendant to act on property that is outside of the court's jurisdiction, provided that the court does not directly affect the title to the property while it remains in the foreign jurisdiction.'). ^ Back to section - 36 In Koehler v Bank of Bermuda, 911 NE2d 825 (NY 2009), the New York Court of Appeals (the state's highest court) affirmed a turnover order against a Bermudan bank requiring it to deliver stock certificates owned by a judgment debtor that were located outside of New York, raising questions about the continued vitality of the separate entity rule.
-But later, the New York Court of Appeals upheld the doctrine in Motorola Credit Corp v Standard Chartered Bank, 24 NY 3d 149, 162 (NY 2014) ('Finally, we decline Motorola's invitation to cast aside the separate entity rule.'). ^ Back to section - 37 In some US states, a writ of execution is operative in relation to property in the hands of the debtor or a third party, while in other states separate writs must issue depending on who has custody of the debtor's property.
+1995) ('It has long been established in this and other jurisdictions that a court which has obtained in personam jurisdiction over a defendant may order that defendant to act on property that is outside of the court's jurisdiction, provided that the court does not directly affect the title to the property while it remains in the foreign jurisdiction.').

+[37] In Koehler v Bank of Bermuda, 911 NE2d 825 (NY 2009), the New York Court of Appeals (the state's highest court) affirmed a turnover order against a Bermudan bank requiring it to deliver stock certificates owned by a judgment debtor that were located outside of New York, raising questions about the continued vitality of the separate entity rule.
+But later, the New York Court of Appeals upheld the doctrine in Motorola Credit Corp v Standard Chartered Bank, 24 NY 3d 149, 162 (NY 2014) ('Finally, we decline Motorola's invitation to cast aside the separate entity rule.').

+[38] In some US states, a writ of execution is operative in relation to property in the hands of the debtor or a third party, while in other states separate writs must issue depending on who has custody of the debtor's property.
 For example, in New York, a writ of execution can be used to levy against property whether it is in the possession of the judgment debtor or a third party.
 See NY CPLR 5230.
 Colorado, however, provides different procedures for execution against property held by a third-party garnishee.
 See Colo.
 R. of Civ.
 P. sections 69(a), 103.
-A Back to section - 38 Aspen Indus, Inc v Marine Midland Bank, 421 N.E.2d 808, 810-11 (NY 1981) ^ Back to section - 39 See NY CPLR 5202 (providing that delivery of an execution to a sheriff generally establishes priority in personal property vis-à-vis any transferee).
+[39] Aspen Indus., Inc v Marine Midland Bank, 421 N.E.2d 808, 810-11 (NY 1981).

+[40] See NY CPLR 5202 (providing that delivery of an execution to a sheriff generally establishes priority in personal property vis-à-vis any transferee).
 Further, where multiple judgment creditors deliver an execution to the same enforcement officer, priority will be determined by the order in which the executions were delivered (although where multiple executions were delivered to different enforcement officers, priority is determined by the moment of levy).
 See NY CPLR 5234(b).

-Back to section - 40 Grupo Mexicano de Desarrollo v Alliance Bond Fund, Inc, 527 US 308 (1999). ^ Back to section
+[41] Grupo Mexicano de Desarrollo v Alliance Bond Fund, Inc, 527 US 308 (1999).
+[42] Fed.
+R. Civ.
+P. 64.